Cal NERDS

 UC Berkeley NSF Bridge to the Doctorate Cohort (2012-2021), all 12 earned STEM Graduate Degrees

-Please send your questions to Director Diana Lizarraga via text at #510.778.5165 or via e-mail at .(JavaScript must be enabled to view this email address).
+Please send your questions to Executive Director Diana Lizarraga via text at #510.778.5165 or via e-mail at .(JavaScript must be enabled to view this email address).
 Text is preferred and faster.